 Buying will always be cheaper and less risk than building the solution yourself.
 This wasn’t the case a few years ago when your application infrastructure was relatively small, static and manageable – you could simply knock out and tie together a few scripts to manage a few hundred events and all would work out.
 Today most enterprise environments generate millions of events hourly from your several hundred applications running across thousands of servers.

-“I wish we’d had bought it, instead of built it” said a DevOps engineer in Chicago a few weeks ago.
+“I wish we’d bought it, instead of built it” said a DevOps engineer in Chicago a few weeks ago.